|

 special provision of copyright law (17

-U.S.C. § 1301, et seq.) was enacted in 1998 to protect vessel hulls
+U.S.C. § 1301, et seq.) was enacted in 1998, and amended in 2008, to

-makes the vessel attractive or distinctive in appearance to the purchasing
+original design, which makes the vessel attractive or distinctive in

-or using public, even if its design is dictated only by a utilitarian
+appearance to the purchasing or using public, even if its design is

-purpose.
-In addition to a hull, the registration can apply to a
+dictated only by a utilitarian purpose.
+In addition to a hull, the

-plug, which is a model of a vessel used to make a mold; and a mold for a
+registration can apply to a plug, which is a model of a vessel used to

-vessel, which is a form in which a substance for material is
+make a mold; and a mold for a vessel, which is a form in which a substance

 One important advantage is that registration gives the design owner 2